kjcole/PiCarD/README.md

 the base, since the project lead entertains fantasies of controlling it remotely from a phone as well.

-This is mjsir911's fork of the project
+mjsir911(student) is now a project contributor.